Written By: Corey Foy

 2: What does DEF do?

 DEF is used as a liquid reducing agent in a Selective Catalytic Reduction (SCR) catalyst for emissions control.
-The SCR technology is designed so that NOx reduction reactions can rapidly take place within the catalyst system, using the ammonia from DEF to covert NOx gases into nitrogen, water, and carbon dioxide.
+The SCR technology is designed so that NOx reduction reactions can rapidly take place within the catalyst system, using the ammonia from DEF to convert NOx gases into nitrogen, water, and carbon dioxide.

 3: How much DEF will I need?

-All heavy duty diesel engines manufactured after Jan 1, 2010 must meet the latest CEPA and EPA emissions standards for particulate matter and nitrogen oxides.
+All heavy-duty diesel engines manufactured after Jan 1, 2010, must meet the latest CEPA and EPA emissions standards for particulate matter and nitrogen oxides.
 Typically the DEF usage on an engine will be 1-4% of the fuel consumption, so for every 100L of diesel used you can expect to use between 1-4 litres of DEF.

 4: What percentage of urea is in 49 North Lubricant’s DEF?